 - Accommodations: Where you stay has a big impact on your vacation budget.
 Consider all of your options, including resorts and rental homes to see what features are most important to you.
 You may find that one category or another serves your needs well at a price you can afford.

 - Schedule: Plan your trip for the off-season and save big on your room and on packages.
-Off season for an Orlando vacation usually means fall or winter travel.
-Visiting in the off season has additional perks as well–you’ll see fewer crowds and spend less time waiting in line.
+The off-season for an Orlando vacation usually means fall or winter travel.
+Visiting in the off-season has additional perks as well–you’ll see fewer crowds and spend less time waiting in line.

 - Package Deals: No matter when you visit, look for packages that offer a resort room with theme park tickets.
 While a package won’t always be a bargain, they are worth exploring as you plan your trip.